Atheist Groups Renew Legal Fight Against Arkansas Ten Commandments Monument

 Historians have long recognized the Ten Commandments as one of the earliest examples of the rule of law in human history, and they have helped shape philosophy and laws in countries around the world.

-That’s why the Ten Commandments traditionally has appeared in artwork at courthouses and similar locations.
-In fact, last month Arkansas passed a law to place posters of the Ten Commandments in public schools and public buildings across the state.
+That’s why the Ten Commandments traditionally have appeared in artwork at courthouses and similar locations.

-Arkansas’ monument of the Ten Commandments commemorates their historical and cultural legacy.
+Arkansas’ Ten Commandments monument commemorates their cultural and historical legacy.
 With that in mind, we believe our federal courts eventually will resolve this lawsuit and uphold Arkansas’ Ten Commandments monument as constitutional.

 Articles appearing on this website are written with the aid of Family Council’s researchers and writers.